What Does Limited Lifetime Warranty Mean for Your Shingles?

 But what does this mean?
 You still need to know a bit more to understand this.

-Shingle quality is important to long life
+Shingle quality is important for long life

-The standard entry-level shingles that used to be called a 25-year "Limited Warranty" are not as heavy today and they don't have as much asphalt as they did when they first arrived in western Canada in the early 1990s.
+The standard entry-level shingles that used to be called a 25-year “Limited Warranty” are not as heavy today, and they don’t have as much asphalt as they did when they first arrived in western Canada in the early 1990s.

 So what does “Limited Lifetime shingle warranty” actually mean?